-- ★ 4,876 students graduated in the Class of 2017. - ★ An average of 76% of students who graduate from East Side Union High School District enroll in college in the Fall.
-(Class of 2011 2016, National Student Clearinghouse) - ★ 4-Year Cohort: Students who come in as 9th graders and stay with our district schools for all 4 years experience higher graduation and A-G success rates. - 4-Year Local Cohort Graduation Rate: 95.1% (Class of 2017)
+- ★ 5,309 students graduated in the Class of 2018. - ★ An average of 81% of students who graduate from East Side Union High School District enroll in college within a year after high school.
+(Class of 2011 2017, National Student Clearinghouse) - ★ 4-Year Cohort: Students who come in as 9th graders and stay with our district schools for all 4 years experience higher graduation and A-G success rates. - 4-Year Local Cohort Graduation Rate: 95.7% (Class of 2018)

 - ★ An average of 91% of our graduates are enrolled in college for a second year.
-(Class of 2011 - 2014, National Student Clearinghouse) - ★ We have a historically strong high school graduation and college-going culture. - ★ Many of our graduates are the first to go to college in their families. - ★ Our schools offer the highest number of Advanced Placement courses than any charter school in the area.
+(Class of 2011 - 2015, National Student Clearinghouse) - ★ We have a historically strong high school graduation and college-going culture. - ★ Many of our graduates are the first to go to college in their families. - ★ Our schools offer the highest number of Advanced Placement courses than any charter school in the area. - ★ Our District offers dual-enrollment programs

-- ★ Our District offers dual-enrollment programs that provide students college credit during their high school years. - ★ All of our 10th grade students take the Practice SAT (PSAT) exam at no cost to their families. - ★ We have 4-7 academic counselors at each school. - ★ Many of our teachers have participated in the Stanford Hollyhock Fellowship and Yale University National Fellows Program.
+- that provide students college credit during their high school years. - ★ All of our 9th and 10th grade students take the Practice SAT (PSAT) exam at no cost to their families. - ★ All of our 11th grade students take the SAT exams at no cost to their families. - ★ We have 4-7 academic counselors at each school. - ★ Many of our teachers have participated in the Stanford Hollyhock Fellowship and Yale University National Fellows Program.